Caseificio Sociale Ponte di Barbarano Soc. Agr. Coop.

 Today we are at Ponte di Barbarano, a small centre in the province of Vicenza, which is home to the same-named Ponte di Barbarano cheese factory, one of most important cheese and dairy production entities in the area, which since 1922 has been a virtuous example among the factories belonging to the Grana Padano PDO Protection Consortium.

-We are welcomed by the president Giuseppe Capparotto and the marketing manager Emanuele Cavion, but here all the employees who deal with the production of Grana Padano PDO are used to acting as guides to the many, many visitors who arrive each year from every corner of the world.
+We are welcomed by Giuseppe Capparotto and the marketing manager Emanuele Cavion, but here all the employees who deal with the production of Grana Padano PDO are used to acting as guides to the many, many visitors who arrive each year from every corner of the world.

 In fact, the cooperative organises an important initiative called Caseifici Aperti [Open Cheese Factories], an event that draws many visitors, as well as people who work in the sector and want to get a close-up view of how one of Italy’s finest products is made.